Pair Programming: Enhancing Collaboration and Code Quality

 How to implement pair programming

-2. Define the navigator role.
-The navigator will think strategically about the program, watch for errors, consider alternatives, suggest improvements and alterations, and ask questions.
+2. Define the navigator role: The navigator will think strategically about the program, watch for errors, consider alternatives, suggest improvements and alterations, and ask questions.

-4. Switch roles periodically.
-Consider switching roles every 10 to 20 minutes so you and your partner spend equal time in each role.
+4. Switch roles periodically: Consider switching roles every 10 to 20 minutes so you and your partner spend equal time in each role.

-5. Seek advice if needed.
-Don’t be afraid to ask for help if you or your partner are stuck.
+5. Seek advice if needed: Don’t be afraid to ask for help if you or your partner are stuck.
 It can sometimes be beneficial to seek additional input to work through more difficult blocks.

-Learn more about computer programming on Coursera
+Discover more about computer programming

 Updated on